frank038/SimpleFM/README.md

 The 'Shift key' behaviour: to select a certain amount of contiguous items, select the first, press the shift key and select the last; to move the selected items by using the shift key, press the shift key and start dragging the last selected item.

 Tested a bit also under wayland.
 Pkexec (for higher privileges) could not work.
-A different solution has to be implemented.
+A different solution has been implemented: if chosed in the config file, sudo - with user password - will be used; alternatively, also the su command - with the root password - can be used, just comment out the sudo section and uncomment the su section in the file pkexec.sh.
+A dialog for asking the password will appear.

 Customizations throu the cfg.py file.